JamlBurk/03-Juicy-Brick-Breaker-Burke/README.md

-# Exercise-03d-Shaders
+# Project-03 Juicy-Brick-Breaker-Burke

-Exercise for MSCH-C220
+Project for MSCH-C220

-The final step adding "juicy" features to a simple brick-breaker game.

 ## To play